Millennials on Social Media Statistics 2026: 45+ Data Points Brands Must Know

 Final Thought

-Being introduced to the social media age, millennials are often at the forefront of social media trends.
 They spend an average of 2.25 hours a day on social media and actively follow influencers who affect their purchase decisions.

 These statistics about millennials on social media should help you make informed decisions when targeting this generation.